 The tool itself is usually nestled underneath the Rectangular Marquee Tool, which is shown by the icon displayed below.
 The Elliptical Marquee Tool can then be selected by clicking and holding on this icon, before choosing it from the list that appears as a result.

-Now that you’ve got the right tool selected, you can use it by clicking anywhere in the document window (the image that you are working with) and dragging your mouse out to create a circular selection.
+You can use it by clicking anywhere in the document window (the image that you are working with) and dragging your mouse out to create a circular selection.

 Note that to create a perfect circle, you can hold down the Shift key whilst dragging the mouse.